 But we are at the half hour.
 And I really want to thank everyone for their time, their attention, and their really incredible questions.
 Please do not hesitate to reach out to us moving forward.
 And Daniel, I see you had one last question, and I will answer that in an email, because we’re at time.
 But thank you.
 Thank you so much, everybody, for your patience with my tech, enthusiasm in showing up.
 And we will also have this recording available moving forward on our website, and our marketing team will follow up with a lot more of our collateral.
 So thank you again, everybody, and have a great rest of your Wednesday.

-BlueConduit originated the approach of using machine learning to predict lead service line materials and have been doing it longer than anyone else.
+BlueConduit originated the approach of using machine learning to predict lead pipes and have been doing it longer than anyone else.

 Our team has been helping local officials and their engineering partners identify and remove lead service lines since 2016.